MichaelCade/mongodb-vm-tf-ansible/readme.md

 ## Ansible time

+Before we get going we will also need a community collection for ufw control we can get this with

+`ansible-galaxy collection install community.general`

 Confirm that you have the inventory file updated with your own environment information.

 `ansible-playbook -i inventory.ini mongodb-playbook.yaml`